java-tools/awe/website/docs/guides/scheduler-guide.md

 ## `Servers`

-The servers created for the Scheduler module are mainly used to execute tasks, and in tasks that needs to check if a file has changed.
+The servers created for the Scheduler module are mainly used to execute tasks, and in tasks that need to check if a file has changed.

 The servers can be instantiated multiple times, and each instantiation can use its own user and password to connect to the server with the selected protocol.

-The servers created for the scheduler are mainly used with two purposes, to launch a batch on a remote server, and to check for file modifications in an FTP server.
+The scheduler servers are used with two purposes, to launch a batch on a remote server, and to check for file modifications in an FTP server.

 Regarding to the FTP servers, the same server can be used as many times as needed, in different tasks, with different credentials.

 ### Configuration

-When creating a new server, the next fields have to be filled.
+When creating a new server, the next fields have to be filled:

 | Element       | Definition    | Use   |
 | ------------- |:-------------:| -----:|